 Legal Docs Checklist for start ups

 Congrats on starting your new venture.
-It is an exciting time as your idea starts to morph into something marketable in the near future.
+It is an exciting time as your idea begins to take shape into something marketable in the near future.

-As you start to form your team and become a proper company there are some key docs that you should be getting right at this early stage.
+As you start to form your team and become a proper company, there are some key documents you should get right at this early stage.
 There are some very common errors made right at the beginning of a company’s journey that can be expensive to fix later.

 Let’s have a look at four of the key docs.